 An alternative concept, not widely applied as yet, but certainly very promising, one that circumvents the limitations of the biological degradation of recalcitrant substrates, is the production of methane through the biological conversion of synthesis gas (syngas platform), or the 'biomethanation of syngas'.
 Biomethanation of syngas takes place at mild temperatures (25-60°C), is not sensitive to the ratio of C/H, and has a high level of tolerance of impurities.
 Therefore, it is anticipated that small-scale syngas biomethanation units could also become cost-competitive [66].
-Besides numerous investigations at the biological level, research has also focused on reactor designs to facilitate the mass transfer and increase the concentrations of microbes for faster bioconversion rates [67], which are the main challenges of the process.
+Besides numerous investigations at the biological level, research has also focused on reactor designs to facilitate the mass transfer and of the process.

 A highly efficient trickle-bed reactor and robust mixed microbial cultures have been developed in recent years at DTU for syngas bioconversion to gaseous and liquid fuels [68;69].
 The reactor design allows high conversion rates, while inoculating and operating the system with non-defined mixed microbial consortia ensures high robustness to disturbances and high tolerance to impurities.
 In addition, as it is not necessary to keep the system sterile, operating costs are reduced.
-The system has been tested in the lab and as a pilot, reaching very high CO and H2 conversion rates (99%), as well as the highest methane productivities reported so far in the international literature.
+The system has been tested in the lab and as a pilot, reaching very high CO and $H_2$ conversion rates (99%), as well as the highest methane productivities reported so far in the international literature.

-Alcohols and DME

-A. Introduction to methanol
+Alcohols and DME A. Introduction to methanol